-Unit Code: DP9004Y
+Unit code: DP9004Y (Approved)

-Unit Level: Postgraduate Elective
+Unit level: Postgraduate Elective

-Unit Discipline: Pastoral Theology and Ministry Studies
+Unit discipline: Pastoral Theology and Ministry Studies

-Proposing College: Yarra Theological UnionShow when this Unit is running
+Proposing College: Yarra Theological UnionShow when this unit is running

 Show an effective understanding of some major theories exploring loss, grief and bereave-ment experience through a critical reading of current literature.

 Critically assess a range of loss and grief experiences in a variety of life situations.

 Evaluate a range of theoretical and pastoral approaches to loss and grief in their application to ministry practice.